Install A Sprinkler System with Ease

 Once the layout is settled, you’ll need to do the following:

 - First, get a water pressure gauge and attach it to an outdoor faucet.
 You want at least 30 pounds of pressure.

 - Then, grab a five-gallon bucket to measure how much water flows in regular increments.

 - Finally, once you’ve done your research, take that figure to your local Home Depot so they can help select the right sprinkler system.

 Sprinkler systems come in all shapes and sizes.
 Depending on the amount of time you want to invest, you can opt for a simple sprinkler or customize with PVC piping.

-Either way, you’ll want to save time digging your own trenches by renting a Boxer 120 Trencher from Compact Power Equipment Rental.
+Either way, you’ll want to save time digging your own trenches by renting a Barreto 2036 trencher from The Home Depot Rental.
 It’s compact, easy to use and ensures precise trenches.
-A trencher ensures accurate depth (which in this case should be approximately six to eight inches deep) and is operated with a push of a button.
+A trencher ensures accurate depth and is operated with a push of a button.
 It’s also a great piece of equipment to rent if you have rough soil, which can turn this weekend project into a weeklong headache.

-Once your lines are structured, fit together the piping with a fitting and attach the flex line.
+Once your lines are structured, connect the piping with a fitting and attach the flex line.
 Once the fitting is in place, use a metal clamp to complete this part of the process.
-Once your flex line is attached to the main line, attach the sprinkler head to the other end repeating the same technique.
-Once everything is attached, go ahead and place the sprinklers wherever you need them.
+When your flex line is attached to the main line, attach the sprinkler head to the other end repeating the same technique.
+After everything is attached, go ahead and place the sprinklers wherever you need them.
 Be sure to consider a filter and double check your work.
-After you’re sure everything is where it should be, use a backflow preventer throughout the main line.
+As soon as you’re sure everything is where it should be, use a backflow preventer throughout the main line.